John-McPherson/Python-Essentials-Portfolio-Project/TESTING.md

 11. The confirm choice function was not working as intended.
 Instead of just rerunning the confirm choice function it would rerun the whole function that called it.
 That was fixed in commit [c0fa215](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/c0fa215326292c33258c38d1db739cb7fb5240a3).

 12. If 0 is entered for price or stock it causes a divde by 0 error.
 This was fixed in commit [c0fa21](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/c0fa215326292c33258c38d1db739cb7fb5240a3).

+13. The delete content function was causing errors when it the run application again choice was made after deleteion.
+This was fixed in commit [633bf1](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/633bf145635bf83962da59f74fd3cf87e74219f2)